renovatebot/renovate/docs/usage/configuration-options.md

 Must be valid usernames on the platform in use.

+## assigneesFromCodeOwners

+If enabled Renovate will try to determine PR assignees by matching rules defined in a CODEOWNERS file against the changes in the PR.

+See [GitHub](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) or [GitLab](https://docs.gitlab.com/ee/user/project/code_owners.html) documentation for details on syntax and possible file locations.

 ## assigneesSampleSize

 If configured, Renovate will take a random sample of given size from assignees and assign them only, instead of assigning the entire list of `assignees` you have configured.